Marketing Colleges and Schools

 It's pretty easy to understand why.
 Most organizations would love to have the kind of success that can come from a marketing initiative going viral online.
 After all, well-known examples of such success appear all the time thanks to social media platforms like Facebook.

 And digital ads are effective.
-Consider this: 76 percent of consumers have bought something that they saw in a social media ad.
+According to a survey conducted by Curalate, 76 percent of consumers have bought something that they saw in a social media ad.
 But the Internet marketing sector doesn't just consist of digital ads and social media.
 It also includes exceptionally successful areas like content marketing, online lead generation, search engine optimization (SEO), video marketing, and affiliate networking.

 Sealing the deal is what all marketing is designed to lead up to.
 Organizations want results.
 And, for companies, that means getting sales.
 So good salespeople are always in high demand.
 It's why they can make great money, especially after some experience and promotion into management.
-In 2018, sales managers in the U.S. earned average annual pay of more than $140,000.
+In 2021, sales managers in the U.S. earned median annual pay of $127,490.*

 6. Market Research and Metrics

 Within the world of marketing, data and analytics professionals are probably in the highest demand of all.
-In fact, the employment of market research analysts and related specialists in the U.S. is projected to rise by 20 percent between 2018 and 2028, which is substantially higher than the average occupational growth rate.
+In fact, the employment of market research analysts and related specialists in the U.S. is projected to rise by 19 percent from 2021 to 2031, which is substantially higher than the average occupational growth rate.*

 These kinds of marketing pros are able to gather useful data about things like customer preferences and then interpret that data and suggest new strategies to try.
 Their work can make an organization's marketing efforts a lot more effective than they might otherwise be.
 So they are often well-compensated.
-On average, American market research analysts earned salaries of $70,960 in 2018.
+American market research analysts earned median salaries of $63,920 in 2021.*

 7. Public Relations

 Most people and organizations want good reputations.
 But public perception can be a little funny sometimes.
 Journalists and others within the media don't always get their facts right.
 And, of course, everyone makes mistakes now and again.
 So good communicators and strategists are needed by countless individuals, companies, and other organizations to help keep their public images in a favorable light and to help promote their best work.
-For their efforts, public relations specialists in the U.S. earned $68,440, on average, in 2018.
+For their efforts, public relations specialists in the U.S. earned a median salary of $62,800 in 2021.*

 8. Marketing Management

 Professionals who advance to this level often get to oversee all of the areas above.
 They plan and coordinate the efforts of many different types of marketing and communications specialists.
 That's why they frequently earn high salaries.
-In fact, in 2018, American marketing managers made $147,240, on average.
-Plus, if you have a passion for it, this can be one of the most fun jobs that pay over 100K.
+In fact, in 2021, American marketing managers made a median salary of $135,030.* Plus, if you have a passion for it, this can be one of the most fun jobs that pay over 100K.